 Biometric data is also used within commercial settings in a variety of other ways.
 For example, consider that airports use bio-data to verify passenger identities before flights, authenticate user IDs for computer and mobile logins, and track employee attendance.

 Suppose you own an Android phone.
-Every time you ask Google Assistant or, say, Samsung's Bixby for information or unlock your phone, or access a bank account with your fingerprint, you're using biometric data to unlock those features.
+Every time you ask Google Assistant for information or unlock your phone, or access a bank account with your fingerprint, you're using biometric data to unlock those features.

 Law enforcement frequently uses biometric information, such as audio and video footage, to analyze how an individual walks and talks.
 They can use it to study face shapes and expressions.
 The authorities might also collect DNA and fingerprints at a crime scene.